Toronto Typographical Union

 The Toronto Typographical Union (TTU) was an early Canadian trade union in the printing industry.
-Founded in 1832, it came to prominence in 1872 when it organized a major strike in Toronto.
-Membership declined in the mid- to late-20th century as printing turned digital.
+First organized in 1832, it came to prominence in 1872 when it organized a major strike in Toronto.
+Membership declined in the mid- to late 20th century as printing turned digital.
 By 1994, TTU had been absorbed by the Communications, Energy and Paperworkers Union of Canada.

 Origins

 The association that would become the Toronto Typographical Union was first organized in 1832 as the York Typographical Union.
 This association, which was renamed the Toronto Typographical Society in 1835, survived only to 1837.
 It was reorganized in 1844 to counter newspaper publisher George Brown's efforts to lower printing workers' wages.

 In May 1866, the then–Toronto Typographical Society joined the National Typographical Union to become, officially, Toronto Typographical Union No. 91.
 The National Typographical Union, organized beginning in December 1850, was based in the United States.
 Zerker argues that, as a consequence, TTU came under "foreign domination".
 Burr suggests that this overstates the point, as TTU's members in Toronto supported its move to become a local of the American organization.